knobs-dials/live-hasher/README.md

 # live-hasher

-SHA1 hashfile maker for directories.
+SHA1 hash file maker for directories.

 What it adds over similar tools is that it can keep watching the directories (for some time), and...
 - pick up new files
 - rehash altered files (detected by changes in size and/or mtime)

-This was made for files being copied in during data collection, considering that some files may be appended to after we first see them, and deal sensibly with that.
+This was made to run on large datasets during collection, for efficiency because it'd be reading files while still in page cache, while also dealing with files may be altered after we first see them.

-Tries to avoid losing work (in existing hash files) from an ill-placed Ctrl-C: We write to disk every-so-many files (default 500) and every-so-many read bytes (default 1GB).
-Also, new hashfile is saved to a temporary file, then moved into place.
+Tries to avoid losing work (in existing hash files) from an ill-placed Ctrl-C, in that it writes to disk every-so-many files (default 500) and every-so-many read bytes (default 1GB).
+Also, the new hash file is saved to a temporary file, then moved into place.

 ### Limitations

 The main caveat is that when you stop and re-run, it can't really do a size or mtime check, because the hashfile doesn't contain that information.